magento/devdocs/guides/v1.0/frontend-dev-guide/css-topics/using-fonts.md

 }
 </pre>
 </li>
-<li>If your theme does not use the Magento UI library, you can include the font manually to your theme CSS, for example by using the <code>@font-face</code> CSS rule.</li>
+<li>If your theme does not use the Magento UI library, include the font in your theme <code>.css</code> files by means of standard CSS rules.</li>
 </ul>